aya-aa/alx-zero_day/0x03-git/README.md

-readme of the git folder
+readme of the git folder updated